arkq/bluez-alsa/doc/bluealsad.8.rst

 Local clients will be notified of volume changes made by controls on the remote device.

-A2DP native volume control does not permit independent values for left and right channels, so when a client sets such values **bluealsad** will set the Bluetooth volume as the average of the two channels.
+A2DP native volume control does not permit independent volume values for audio channels.
+Because of this, when a client sets different values for each audio channel, **bluealsad** will set the Bluetooth volume as the average of all audio channels.

 Volume level, mute status, and soft-volume selection can all be controlled for each PCM by using the D-Bus API (or by using ALSA plugins, see